attilaking/next-to-go/README.md

 While keeping the style inside the code in the component might be beneficial in many cases, I wanted to exploit the advantagaes that SASS offers, so I used external SASS files and import them in the component.

+## Dependencies

+I haven't add any additional dependencies to the app, apart from SASS.